-As we all know about coronavirus, it has hit china very badly and now its impact is seen on gadgets and other industries of India as well as other countries also.
+As we all know about coronavirus, it has hit china very badly and now its impact is seen on gadgets.
+Other industries of India as well as other countries also.
 We all know that China is the world’s second-largest economy for components, sub-assemblies and even other products.
 Many major companies of different countries depend on China for gadgets and appliances.
 Now India is also fearing with the supply disruption of and its impact on gadgets and electronic products.
-This disruption may lead to a negative impact on price as well as revenues and the people are also saying that coronaviruses’ effect on gadgets industries will be severe.
+This disruption may lead to a negative impact on price as well as revenues.
+The people are also saying that coronaviruses’ effect on gadgets industries will be severe.
 If the situation will remain the same it will also affect the GDP of many countries.

 Impact of coronavirus on India

-Coronavirus has become a reality in India, about 29 cases confirmed and 2 people have died throughout India by the first half of Tuesday, and many be many more to be confirmed.
-All this affect the business of India as well, India is on second stage of coronavirus and many meeting and media event have been cancelled due to this.
+Coronavirus has become a reality in India, about 29 cases confirmed and 2 people have died throughout India by the first half of Tuesday.
+Many are many more to be confirmed, Till today there are 41,585 people that have died and 2.03M cases conform.
+All this affect the business of India as well.
+India is on the second stage of coronavirus and many meeting and media event have been cancelled due to this.
 Even now the world health organization has given the official name of coronavirus as COVID-19.

 Cancelled event and meeting of Gadgets industries in India